Moneyfarm Review UK – Features & Fees Revealed

 Moneyfarm Contact and Customer Service

 Moneyfarm offers a variety of ways to contact the support team.
 First and foremost, assistance is available Monday – Thursday: 9 am – 7 pm and Friday: 9 am – 6 pm.
-Any enquiries over the weekend will need to wait until Monday morning.
+Any inquiries over the weekend will need to wait until Monday morning.

-The easiest way to speak with Moneyfarm is to use the live chat facility.
 You can access this via the app at any time during the above opening hours.

 Is the Moneyfarm App Safe?